What to do when you get sick in your first 90 days

 Three lines.
 You’re oriented, you’re picking up the work, and you’ve proactively flagged the one thing that slipped.
 That last piece is the move most people skip.
 Acknowledging the slip upfront saves your manager from having to ask.

 Do not apologize profusely.
 “I’m so sorry for being out, I really feel terrible about it” makes your manager feel weird.
 You were sick.
 You took a sick day.
 You’re back.
-A short, oriented message is all they want.
+A short, oriented message is what they want.

 What your manager is actually thinking

-- “Thanks for the heads-up, feel better.”
+- “Thanks, feel better.”
 That’s 85% of the time.

-- “Is everything okay?” — when they’re being genuinely kind.
+- “Is everything okay?”
+When they’re being genuinely kind.
 Not a trap.

-- “Huh, that’s two sick days in three weeks.” — when there’s a pattern.
+- “Huh, that’s two sick days in three weeks.”
+When there’s a pattern.
 If you see this, it’s time for the “by the way, here’s what’s going on” conversation.

-For the first-week rhythm that builds enough credit that a day off doesn’t feel costly, see the week 1 checklist.
+For the first-week rhythm that builds enough credit that a day off doesn’t feel costly, see the Week 1 Checklist.
 For the broader first-90-days system, see the First 90 Days OS.

 Filed under: Career Basics